 Building a Diverse Future

-The National Millennial and Gen Z Community brought together students, recent graduates, and young professionals from around the country in Charlotte, North Carolina.
-My experience in North Carolina provided me with an opportunity I never dreamed was possible.
+The National Millennial and Gen Z Community brought together students, recent graduates, and young professionals from around the country in Charlotte, North Carolina, and this experience provided me with an opportunity I never dreamed was possible.

-During our visit to various companies, we learned how they invest in supporting the future leaders of this generation.
-Visiting these companies allowed me to refine my professional etiquette and help improve my communication skills.
-This allowed me to determine what type of industry I'm interested in pursuing.
+During our visit to various companies, we learned how they invest in future leaders of our generation.
+Visiting these companies allowed me to refine my professional etiquette and communication skills.
+The trip also allowed me to determine what type of industry I'm interested in pursuing.

-I enjoyed the array of companies we visited, as they represented a variety of fields, from marketing to business.
+I enjoyed the companies we visited, as they represented a variety of fields, from marketing to advertising and from public relations to finance.
 Beyond the many professional development opportunities, I made lifelong connections with talented peers within the NMGZ community.

 Currently, I am pursuing my finance and risk management degree at the University of Colorado Denver.
 I was excited to visit Wells Fargo, as it is a well-established company that aligns with my field of study.